thomasmorgan/LilyLib/docs/source/writing_music.rst

 .. image:: _static/scales.png

 First look at the treble clef.
 Note how the first scale specifies a stop tone, but the second specifies a numeric length.
 Both specify the key as C Major, and the duration as 8 (i.e. quavers).
-The bass is different though, it doesn't specify a key and it calls `self.scale` instead of `scale`.
-This is because the `Piece` class offers wrappers to all these functions, with the only difference being that it automatically passes the key of the piece.
-In this way you can use `self.scale` to compose in the dominant key of the piece, but `scale` when you want to create scales in another key.
+The bass is different though, it doesn't specify a key and it calls *self.scale* instead of *scale*.
+This is because the `Piece` class offers wrappers to all these functions, with the only difference being that it automatically passes the current key of the piece.
+In this way you can use *self.scale* to compose in the dominant key of the piece, but *scale* when you want to create scales in another key.
 The demo `c_major_modal_scales` shows this in action, we'll deal with it in two parts.
 The first is:

 ::